 Part 3.
 Introducing Composite Application Workflow in WebSphere Portal

 of this series covered the latest additions to the URL generation capabilities for themes, skins, and portlets in IBM

 Portal Version 6 which provides ways to link together different components.
 In this part, you see how to address a common requirement of many WebSphere Portal applications; that is, you see how to define a task flow to tie together application components.
 Simply sending an event or a parameter to another component is frequently not sufficient; sometimes, you need to model how work flows among the various components.
 Composite Application Workflow is a tool that you can use to design and run workflows in a WebSphere Portal environment.
 This article introduces its primary capabilities and shows how to implement and use a simple workflow.

 You need to have a basic understanding of portal, portlets and workflow concepts to understand this article.

 This content is no longer being updated or maintained.

 The full article is provided "as is" in a PDF file.
-Given the rapid evolution of technology, some steps and
+Given the rapid evolution of technology, some content, steps, or

 illustrations may have changed.